The meeting was opened at 2.15 pm by Brian

-Earlier in the year I was asked if the annual
+Earlier in the year I was asked if the

-The Avengers (remember John Steed?).
+creator of The Avengers (remember John Steed?).

-In place of the monthly meeting in August (the
+In place of the monthly meeting in August

-cruise with lunch on one of the Thames barges that sail out of
+a cruise with lunch on one of the Thames barges that sail out of

 Maldon.
 I was very pleased that this turned out to be an